Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Sour taste in the mouth

-Certain factors can increase your risk for developing GERD; other factors can aggravate your acid reflux associated with GERD.
+Certain factors can increase your risk of developing GERD; other factors can aggravate your acid reflux associated with GERD.
 Risk factors for developing GERD include:

 • Obesity